V602 Carinae: Variability

 V602 Car is a semiregular variable star with a maximum brightness range of magnitude 7.6 - 9.1 and a period of 635 or 672 days.
 Despite the large amplitude of variation, it was only named as a variable star in 2006.

+Properties

+V602 Carinae is a red supergiant with a spectral type given in the General Catalogue of Variable Stars as M3Ia^{+}, suggesting the star is a hypergiant or an extremely luminous supergiant.
+It has been defined as a standard star for the MK spectral classification of M3Ia-Iab, which suggests the star is an intermediate-luminosity supergiant.